 Mennonites were sometimes said to have served when they did not, but were included in the rolls anyway.
 Philip Geisinger, Henry Geisinger and John Geisinger had petitioned the Commonwealth of Pennsylvania in 1778 for exemption from military service (Wenger, 60-2) and been penalized.
 Wenger reports that there are "about a dozen and half graves at the Saucon burying ground on which are Grand Army of the Republic, G. A. R. markers of the Revolutionary War, including …Johannes Geissinger (1739- 1811)…Henrich Geisinger (1737-1817)…Philip Geissinger (1732-1809) and Abraham Geissinger, (1749-1825).
 As John L. Ruth says, these are “the crowning irony which was to mark the memories of Jacob Yoder, John Geissinger, and their friends who sacrificed all they had to separate themselves from the Revolutionary War for conscience’ sake.
 For all their pains, their graves are yearly marked with American flags placed by modern patriotic organizations, who, having carelessly read the rosters of Colonel Siegfried’s militia, in their myth-making zeal designate these defenseless, dispossessed Christians as soldier heroes of the American Revolution.”
 (Ruth, 173) Of course there were also many Geissingers and Rosenbergers in the Saucon Valley not in the Mennonite Church.
 In fact however the opposite of the case is true.
 Some of those people were imprisoned for not serving.

-Mennonite spokesmen downplay such opposites.
+Mennonites downplay such opposites.
 Wenger says that Philip G. Mack "accepted noncombatant service at Camp Meade; was again received into the fellowship of the church after the war, but later united with the General Conference Mennonites" (70).
-But he didn’t “accept” service, he sought it out and he wanted to fight.
-He was only noncombatant because he couldn’t get to France in time.
-Philip's mother, Sarah Ann Geisinger came of a long Old Mennonite tradition of noncombatants.
-She wouldn’t let Philip in the house with his uniform on.
-Also he went from the “new” Mennonites to the Presbyterians shortly after his marriage.
-His nephew, JH Reiff, who lived across the street, remembered that when Philip came home in his uniform his mother wouldn't let him in the house or let him stay there.
+He however did not “accept” service, he sought it out and he wanted to fight.
+He was only a noncombatant because he couldn’t get to France in time.
+Philip's mother, Sarah Ann Geisinger Mack, of a long Old Mennonite tradition of noncombatants, wouldn’t let Philip in the house with his uniform on (recollection of Anna Elizabeth).
+Also,when Philip went from the “new” Mennonites to the Presbyterians shortly after his marriage, his nephew, JH Reiff, who lived across the street, remembered that when Philip came home in his uniform his mother wouldn't let him in the house or let him stay there.
 As his niece Elizabeth Reiff put it, "Philip got thrown out of the communion for going to OCS instead of registering as a CO."

-Wenger says Philip was again received into the fellowship of the church after the war, but later united with the General Conference Mennonites" (70), but it is more accurate to say that for his mother's sake Philip confessed and repented to the church and was received in that fellowship again, after which he lived at home until he married in 1925, but shortly followed the way of his sister Anna into the new Mennonites and from there, with wife Catherine became Presbyterian.
+Wenger says Philip was again received into the fellowship of the church after the war, but later united with the General Conference Mennonites" (70), but more accurately, Philip confessed and repented to the church for his mother's sake and was received in that fellowship again, after which he lived at home until he married in 1925, but shortly thereafter followed the way of his sister Anna into the new Mennonites and from there, with wife Catherine became Presbyterian.

 A similar situation exists perhaps with Gottshall Gottschalk, who signed the Skippack Alms Book twice in 1791 (Wenger, 102), although 6 others signed that year also.
-If it is the same person, Godshalk (Boorse) Godshalk (1762-1835) who is buried in Towamencin Mennonite Cemetery is on the Muster Roll of Towamencin Township under Captain Daniel Springer on 11/24/1780 (Perkiomen Region, 387-8)
+If it is the same person, Godshalk (Boorse) Godshalk (1762-1835), buried in Towamencin Mennonite Cemetery, he is on the Muster Roll of Towamencin Township under Captain Daniel Springer on 11/24/1780 (Perkiomen Region, 387-8).

-Another striking example of Mennonite military service seems to exist in the life of Bishop Heinrich Kolb Hunsicker (3/7/1752-7/8/1836), who while being both a farmer, a minister of the Lower Skippack Mennonites and a Bishop, was also listed as a member of the 6th Class of Captain Dull's Company of Militia, 1st Battalion, Philadelphia Co. under the command of Col. Daniel Heister in 1778.
+Another striking example of Mennonite military service seems to exist in the life of Bishop Heinrich Kolb Hunsicker (3/7/1752-7/8/1836), who, being both a farmer and a minister of the Lower Skippack Mennonites and a Bishop, was also listed as a member of the 6th Class of Captain Dull's Company of Militia, 1st Battalion, Philadelphia Co. under the command of Col. Daniel Heister in 1778.
 He began signing the Skippack Alms book in 1781 even while being listed as a member of the Philadelphia Militia that same year.
 He signed the Alms Book 33 times, until 1832

 There is a divergence of theory and practice.
 It is possible to suppose that the military connection was watered down, whether in the life of George C. Reiff or Philip Mack.
 George C. and Maria Reiff are buried in the Lower Skippack Mennonite cemetery.
 While Mennonites would bury strangers for the sake of charity or geography, for the most part they buried their own in their graveyards.